SquareScreamYT/conlangs/README.md

 ### Orthography

-Nimine has 3 different orthographies: ASCII-compatible, Standard and Cyrillic.
-This document will be written in the standard version.
+Nimine has 3 different orthographies: ASCII-compatible, Latin and Cyrillic.
+This document will be written in the Latin version.

 ASCII-compatible Orthography: